Labrador Retriever Grooming Information

 Labrador retrievers are particularly prone to dental problems for two reasons:

-1. A Labrador’s mouth is more extensive than other breeds, making it a target for tooth loss.
-Since their teeth are very loose, they can fall out without their owner noticing.
+1. A Labrador’s mouth is more extensive than that of other breeds, making it a target for tooth loss.
+Since its teeth are very loose, they can fall out without its owner noticing.

-2. Their saliva contains a lot of plaque-forming sugars, which means they develop plaque at a much higher rate than other dogs.
+2. Their saliva contains many plaque-forming sugars, which means they develop plaque at a much higher rate than other dogs.

 Even if you’re the best dog owner globally, your Lab’s teeth and gums need your attention.
 Luckily, it’s not hard to keep things running smoothly.
 Start by brushing your Lab’s teeth with a soft-bristled brush two or three times every week.